-Thinking About Thinking: My Interview with Tyler Cowen [The Knowledge Project Ep. #39]
+Thinking About Thinking with Tyler Cowen [The Knowledge Project Ep. #39]

 On this episode, I chat with Tyler Cowen (@tylercowen), economics professor, author, and creator of the wildly popular blog, Marginal Revolution.
 We tackle lots of interesting topics, including tech advances, the changing labor market, and upgrading your thinking process to accommodate the information age.